coroner4817/coroner4817.github.io/3dvision/_posts/2020-11-02-slam-knowledge-tree.md

 A overall SLAM system design can be see in this ORB-SLAM2 diagram:
 ![ORB-SLAM](/assets/img/blog/orbslam.png)

-### Comparison with SfM
+### SLAM Comparison with SfM
 1. SLAM require to be real-time while SfM can be offline.
 2. SfM also doesn’t require the image data to be in time sequence, while in SLAM data always arrive in sequence.
-3. SfM can apply RANSAC across the whole image data set to perform triangulation, while SLAM can only use the data of current frame and previous built map.
+3. SfM can apply RANSAC across the whole image data set to perform triangulation, while SLAM can match the features between current frame and previous reference frame or built map.
 4. SfM is batch operation while SLAM is incremental.
 5. SfM can perform non-linear optimization across the whole Bundle Adjustment graph, while SLAM usually only update the partial graph.
 6. SfM require accurate mesh reconstruction and texture mapping, while SLAM map can be point cloud or other simplified format.